julian-west/sofifa-analysis/data_collection/README.md

 on the Kaggle website which I would recommend using instead to save you the time.

-I decided to do this project (even though another version of the dataset is available already) to improve my webscraping skills with the scrapy framework
+I decided to collect the data myself (even though another version of the dataset is available already) in order to improve my webscraping skills with the scrapy framework.